RunguoWu/UK_CVD_model/README.md

 CurrAge_cent: age at baseline, centered at 60 divided by 10

 mi_0_1, mi_1_2, mi_2_3 and mi_3_inf: MI in the same year, MI in previous year, MI in 2 years ago, and MI in at least 3 years ago.
 They all equal 0 at baseline, as they are used to record incident MI, rather than history.
-The same principle apply to stroke and CRV.
+The same principle applies to stroke and CRV.

-dmPre_1, dmPre_3, dmPre_4, dm_0_10 and dm_10_inf: equaling to 1 indicate no diabetes & HbA1c<32, no diabetes & HbA1c 37-42, no diabetes & HbA1c 42-48, diabetes duration 0-10 years, and diabetes duration 10+ years, respectively.
-Prespecify these variables using the baseline diabetes diagnosis and HbA1c.
+dmPre_1, dmPre_3, dmPre_4, dm_0_10 and dm_10_inf: no diabetes & HbA1c<32, no diabetes & HbA1c 37-42, no diabetes & HbA1c 42-48, diabetes duration 0-10 years, and diabetes duration 10+ years, respectively.
+Please prespecify these variables using the baseline diabetes diagnosis and HbA1c.
 All equal 0 means no diabetes & HbA1c 32-37.
+They will be automatically updated in the model simulation.

+cancer_bsl_*: baseline cancer in corresponding years of history.

+cancer_icd_*: incident cancer that happens in a certain year ago in simulation; all equaling 0 at baseline; They will be automatically updated in the model simulation.

-They are automatically updated in the model simulation.
+CurrAge_cent_int_*: interaction terms with age; please prespecify depending on the baseline status.
+They will be automatically updated in the model simulation.

+mi_1_inf_qol_pp, stroke_1_inf_qol_pp, two_plus_qol, wstatinayr1, wstatinayr2And, ind6_1 and ind7_1, d_without_*, nvd and vd: all equal 0